CSUN-SeniorDesign/1819-blog/content/posts/matabit-shahed-week-16.md

 In ECS it is very important to have a solid understanding of what clusters, serivces and tasks are since a container service is made up of these three resources.

-I will not go into detail about the explanations and definitions in this blog post, but i will show some excerpts of the code.
+I will not go into detail about the explanations and definitions in this blog post, but I will show some excerpts of the code.

 # Task Definition